Updated: Oct 12, 2022

 Hello friends, welcome to another episode of the edumagic podcast.
 I have a teacher, author, singer, and fantastic educator, Dene Gainey, here with me today.
-He will be sharing the importance of finding your why as a future teacher.
+He will share the importance of finding your why as a future teacher.

 Before we get started into talking about the importance of finding our, why in education.
 Can you share about your teaching journey, where its led you all the different paths you've taken and where you are today?